BraedenDiaz/AI-Reinforcement-Learning-in-TypeScript/README.md

 ### Prerequisites

-The following are required to run this web application:
+The following are required to run this AI agent:

 - NodeJS runtime environment and NPM which you can get on the [NodeJS website](https://nodejs.org/en/download/).